 The online job market is one of the most useful tools the modern freelancer has for securing a steady workflow.
-In this article we explore what we believe are the best freelance websites currently available and recommend many of our new favorites for professionals of all specializations.
-We also detail important considerations concerning each resource.
+In this post we explore what we believe are the best freelance websites, apps and job boards currently available to independent professionals of all specializations.
+We also detail important considerations relevant to each resource.

-In fact, in a recent study commissioned by Freelancers Union and Odesk, 69 percent of self-employed workers say new technology has made finding gigs easier.
-Freelance websites and job boards have blown open the gates to consistent or steadier income for non-traditional workers of many backgrounds.
+In a recent study commissioned by Freelancers Union, 69 percent of self-employed workers affirmed that new technology has made finding gigs easier.
+Freelance websites and job boards have blown open the gates to consistent and steadier income for non-traditional workers of many backgrounds.

 But if anything, the modern freelancer has perhaps too many options!
-We have so many resources to choose from, build a profile on, network within and apply from that the self-employed professional faces serious option paralysis.
+We have so many resources we can build profiles on, network within and pitch our services from that the self-employed professional faces some serious option paralysis.
 Even worse, you might invest a lot of energy in a marketplace for freelancers and have it fold underneath you, taking your customers with it.

-In response, we’ve assembled a clear and critical list of “must-check-out” freelance websites for the independent contractor.
+In response, we’ve once again updated our encompassing and critical list of best freelance websites and marketplaces for the independent contractor.